ELF-Lab/ParserTools/csv2fst/docs/README.md

 The prefix can be empty or consist of several elements falling into two categories.
 The prefix starts with a **person prefix** which is followed by zero or more **preverbs**.

-#### Person prefix

 The person prefix denotes the subject of the verb.
-It is exclusively present in the independent order (see below) and only for the VAIO, VTI and VTA paradigms (see below), which take both a subject and an object.
+It is exclusively present in the independent order (see below) and only for the VAIO, VTI and VTA paradigms (see below).
 In the illustration above, the verb prefix contains the person prefix *ni* and a preverb *gii-*

-Preverbs are marked by a preverb tag like *PVTense/gii+* in the verb analysis.
+Preverbs are separated from the stem (and other preverbs) by a hyphen `-`.
+In the verb analysis, they are marked by a preverb tag like *PVTense/gii+*.
 There are five types preverb markers:

 1. `PVSub/xyz` & `ChCnj+` (subordinate preverb and changed conjunct marker)
 2. `PVTense/xyz` (tense preverb)
 3. `PVDir/xyz` (directional preverb)
 4. `PDLex/xyz` (lexical preverb)

-Where `xyz` is the canonical form of the preverb, e.g. `PVTense/gii+`, `PVTense/ga+` and `PVSub/a+`.
+Where `xyz` is the canonical form of the preverb followed by `+`, e.g. `PVTense/gii+`, `PVTense/ga+` and `PVSub/a+`.
 In the example above, we can see that the analysis contains the tag `PVTense/gii+` which in the word form is realized as the prefix `gii-`.

+The subordinate preverbs and changed conjunct marker can only occur in conjunct forms.
 The changed conjunct marker differs from the other preverbs in the sense that it is not realized as a prefix.
-Rather, it causes a *phonoloigcal alternation* in the first vowel of the word form.
+Rather, it causes a *phonological alternation* in the first vowel of the verb form.

 ### The verb stem and lexeme

 The verb stem in the example above is `waabam`.
 It marks *nigii-waabamaabaniig* as an inflected form of the lexeme /waabam/.
 We can also see that the analysis contains the lemma `waabam`.
+Unlike tags, e.g. `+`

 ### The verb suffix